Miranda Rylance ` B.A. Hons (Psych), MSW, RSW – Owner and Psychotherapist

 Dorraine is a passionate therapist with a Master of Social Work degree from Wilfrid Laurier University and an undergraduate degree in Psychology from York University.
 Dorraine consistently works from a client-centred and anti-oppressive perspective.
 She has spent much of her career working with children, youth, couples and families who have experienced various forms of trauma, and as such, approaches her practice with a trauma-informed lens.

-Dorraine works eclectically, drawing from several therapy modalities –including EMDR, DBT and CBT– in order to meet her clients’ unique needs.
+Dorraine works eclectically, drawing from several therapy modalities –including EMDR, DBT, CBT, SFT, EFT, and MI – in order to meet her clients’ unique needs.
 Her areas of expertise include working with individuals, couples, and families who have experienced mental health concerns (i.e. anxiety, depression, bi-polar disorder), family conflict, trauma, and substance misuse.
+In addition, Dorraine supports her clients in improving their self-esteem, general lifestyle and wellbeing, and relationships by supporting her clients in building healthy boundaries.

 Dorraine is passionate about helping people and assisting them in achieving their goals.
 She is a strong advocate, and enjoys case management, which means she is knowledgeable about community resources (particularly within the GTA) and can help connect you to other community organizations to assist in addressing your concerns.